Interlaken City Guide

 Getting around

-Interlaken is a compact and highly walkable town, making it easy to navigate the main stretch between the Interlaken West and Interlaken Ost railway stations on foot in about 20 minutes.
-For longer distances, the local bus network is exceptionally reliable.
-Most visitors staying in local hotels, hostels, or campsites receive an Interlaken Guest Card, which offers free travel on all public buses and local trains within the town and its immediate suburbs, including nearby Wilderswil and Bönigen.
+Interlaken is a remarkably compact town, making walking the most pleasant way to explore its central streets, shops, and the Hohematte park.
+Most landmarks are located between the two main railway stations, Interlaken West and Interlaken Ost, which are only about a 20-minute walk apart.
+For longer distances, the local bus network is efficient and punctual.
+Visitors staying in local accommodations receive the Interlaken Guest Card, which grants free travel on all public buses and local trains within Zone 80, including trips to nearby Wilderswil.

-Since Interlaken does not have its own international airport, most travelers arrive via Zurich (ZRH) or Geneva (GVA).
-A standard one-way second-class train ticket from Zurich Airport to Interlaken costs approximately 74 CHF and takes about two hours.
-For those seeking maximum convenience, a private taxi transfer from Zurich Airport is available but costly, generally starting at upwards of 450 CHF depending on the vehicle size and time of day.
+Since Interlaken does not have its own international airport, most travelers arrive via Zurich or Geneva.
+A standard one-way train ticket from Zurich Airport to Interlaken Ost costs around CHF 74, with the journey taking approximately two hours.
+For a more direct arrival, private airport transfers are available but pricey, often starting at CHF 350 for the same route from Zurich.

 ✈️